gabrielelibardi/ppo-multiuse/animal/arenas/README.md

 RUN python animal/arenas/create_train_set.py --target-dir /path/to/target/directory

 to create a train with many different types of arenas.
 In the train set most of the features are random.
+(note that c8 and c9 are probably different from real c8 and c9 arenas).

 It includes: